Detailed Guide forStock Clerks and Order Fillers in San Diego County

 In California, the number of Stock Clerks and Order Fillers is expected to grow slower than average growth rate for all occupations.
 Jobs for Stock Clerks and Order Fillers are expected to increase by 11.3 percent, or 25,000 jobs between 2014 and 2024.

-In San Diego County, the number of Stock Clerks and Order Fillers is expected to grow slower than average growth rate for all occupations.
-Jobs for Stock Clerks and Order Fillers are expected to increase by 9.7 percent, or 1,520 jobs between 2012 and 2022.
+In San Diego County, the number of Stock Clerks and Order Fillers is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Stock Clerks and Order Fillers are expected to increase by 13.9 percent, or 2,460 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|